IDEMIA partners with Federal Bank for biometric authentication

-New Delhi, Feb 11 (IANS) Augmented identity solutions provider IDEMIA has partnered with the Federal Bank to improve the bank's existing access control and employee management systems with contactless biometric access control.
+New Delhi: Augmented identity solutions provider IDEMIA has partnered with the Federal Bank to improve the bank's existing access control and employee management systems with contactless biometric access control.

 "Based on IDEMIA's SmartBio SDK, this solution leverages facial and iris verification to authenticate employees for attendance and for access to the Core Banking System (CBS)," a statement said.